bharathbettagere/mywebpage/_pages/about.md

 ## NewZ

+**Shruti M.** will start her academic journey as an assistant professor at IIIT Dharwad soon.
+Congratulations, Shruti!

 **Shruti M.** successfully defended her thesis on $13$-th June, Friday $2025$.
 Congratulations to her and best wishes!
 First PhD student to graduate from the group.

 Two papers from my group got accepted at ICASSP $2025$.
 Congratulations to Sumit Sah (PhD student) and Tanvi S. Nayak ($3$rd year B. Tech student in computer science)!